turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 end
 ```

-### Partner Practice
+### Practice

-With your pair, create an `objects_classes_and_instances` directory, then touch a `person.rb` file and a `runner.rb` file.
+Create an `objects_classes_and_instances` directory, then touch a `person.rb` file and a `runner.rb` file.
 Define a Person class in it and create instances of that class in your runner file.

 Now, give your Person class some attributes that are set using arguments to initialize and some attributes that have default values.
 Make some instances of your Person class, and run you runner file.